 Analog signals are 4-20 mA DC and conform to the compatibility requirements of ISA Standard 50.1.
 Provide the signal conversion necessary for compatibility with instruments and the interface to the digital controllers.

-Install signal isolators (24 VDC externally powered if not loop-powered devices) on all analog loops with cabling running outside buildings, speed control signals into variable frequency drives and soft starts, where shown on the contract drawings.
-Provide two (2) spare isolators of each type.

 Current/Current converters are to be utilized where more than two (2) loads are present in the current loop or if otherwise recommend by the manufacturer.

 Provide interposing relays with switch, if required, for retransmission of isolated discrete (digital) signals to digital controllers.
 Relays shall be rated for switching 6 Amps, 250 VAC, SPDT, pin-base, plug-in style with neon indicator.